ITSec-Uni-Muenster/Bilingual-Longitudinal-Analysis-of-Privacy-Policies/README.md

 ### NOTE: This repository is under construction.
 We are working on documenting the code and adding instructions.

-Paper title: A Bilingual Longitudinal Analysis of Privacy Policies Measuring the Impacts of the GDPR and the CCPA/CPRA

 ## Basic Requirements
 We ran the code in Anaconda environments.
 Please find the .yml files in the repository and the accompanying description below.